BuffaloBorn/newClientDevNotes/linuxcmd.md

 $ ls bash
 $ vim bashrc
 ```
-This not need for for 101 exam - thought its for 103 exam
+This not need for 101 exam - thought its for 103 exam

 #### Course Summary
    * umask

-### Summary
+#### Summary

 learn work with basic permissions and special permissions.
 Also learned about concept of ownership.
 Also learned about chown, chgrp and chmod.
 Plus how umask is used as default setting when creating files and directories.

 ## Lesson 9: Managing Software

+### Learning Objectives

 You learn how to manage software on Linux.
-You will also learn the Debian
-approach and Red Hat approach.
+You will also learn the Debian approach and Red Hat approach.
 How to work with the respective package managers.

 Know when to which commands because it is an important topic on the exam.

 #### 9.1 Understanding Packages and Meta Package Handlers